Nick-Sullivan/death-dice/README.md

 - `website` contains the website html, css, javascript and images
 - `terraform` contains infrastructure as code
 - `browser_tests` contains Playwright browser testing

+# Profiling

+Running in VSCode will dump a `profile.prof` file.
+View it with `snakeviz profile.prof`.

 # TODO